ReinV/SCOPE/README.md

 We provide one example text file in the "queries" folder.

 4. Execute "python search_query.py -i queries/\<input text file>" to search for all publications.
 The results will be stored in the "results" folder with the output tag as output name.
-Warning: this may take up many hours if there are a lot of search hits!
+Warning: this may take up to several hours if there are many search hits.
+It is recommended to start with a more specific search when trying out SCOPE for the first time.

 5. Execute "python make_table.py -i results -t folder" to create tables in the "tables" folder for all results.